jrop/webpack-config-builder/README.md

 	.build()
 ```

-For further options/methods you can call, [view the documentation](https://jrop.github.io/webpack-configify/).
+For further options/methods you can [view the documentation](https://jrop.github.io/webpack-configify/).

 ## License